The Pearson product-moment correlation coefficient is a statistical measurement of the correlation (linear association)

 Note that this result is the square of 0.843603159, which is the Pearson Product-Moment Correlation Coefficient for the two arrays of values.

-Further examples of the Excel Rsq function are provided on the Microsoft Office website.
+For further examples of the Excel Rsq function, see the Microsoft Office website.

 If you get an error from the Excel Rsq function this is likely to be one of the following: